d-two/ComfyUI-Sana/README.md

 # Unofficial custom-node for [SANA: Efficient High-Resolution Image Synthesis with Linear Diffusion Transformer](https://github.com/NVlabs/Sana)

 # Warning:
-- A init code, after diffusers sana pr merged, maybe i will rewrite if i have time.
-- lots of bugs, do not try unless interested.
+- A init node with lots of bugs, do not try unless interested.
 - ram will not released (tried but failed).
 - 4gb vram cuda device will oom in text_encoder, but retry works.
-- test on cuda-device with win10+py311+torch 2.5.1.
+- test on rtx cuda-device with win10+py311+torch 2.5.1+cu126.
 ## Known issue:
-- Batch_size not work, it's a loop that i don't think a good idea, so i left it empty.
+- Batch_size not work, it's a loop which i don't think is a good idea, so i left it empty.
 ## Hardware requirements:
 - ram & vram: 16+gb ram, init model needs lots of ram.
 4gb vram at least.
 - text_encoder: gemma-2-2b-it ~ 5gb vram.